-Aerocare Operations Pty Ltd ACN 151 147 303 and its affiliated entities (referred to in this document as Aerocare Group, we, us or our) recognise that your privacy is very important and we are committed to protecting the personal information we collect from you.
-The Privacy Act 1988 (Cth) (Privacy Act), the Australian Privacy Principles (APPs) and the relevant privacy codes (if any) govern the way in which we must manage your personal information and this policy sets out how we collect, use, disclose and otherwise manage personal information about you.
+Swissport Pty Ltd ACN 151 147 303 and its affiliated entities (referred to in this document as Swissport, we, us or our) recognise that your privacy is very important and we are committed to protecting the personal information we collect from you.
+The Privacy Act 1988 (Cth) (or where personal information is collected in New Zealand, the Privacy Act 1993 (NZ)) (Privacy Act), the Australian Privacy Principles (or the Information Privacy Principles in New Zealand, as applicable) (Privacy Principles) and the relevant privacy codes (if any) govern the way in which we must manage your personal information and this policy sets out how we collect, use, disclose and otherwise manage personal information about you.

 Types of information collected

 We primarily collect and hold personal information that is necessary for the performance of our business (see below for more details).
 Personal information is any information that can be used to identify you and may include:

 - your name, occupation and contact details (address, telephone numbers and email address);

 - information about your dealings with us or our customers and the use of our services;

 - other personal information you may disclose to us when you contact us or request a service from us, or which is contained in communications between you and us.